Punganur Estate

 Punganur (also known as Poonganur, Punuguru and Punganuru) was a prominent Zamindari estate in the town of the same name, Andhra Pradesh, India.
 It was established by the Morasu Vokkaliga chieftain Timme Gowda.

 Palace

 The estate's namesake palace is a landmark of Punganur.
 It was constructed in the year 1866 and served as the housing for the ruling family.

 History

+Historians believe that the region of Punganur had trading links with the Mediterranean empires during the times of Emperor Ashoka.

 The Punganur zamindari was established by a Morasu Vokkaliga polygar Timme Gowda.
-Historians believe that the region of Punganur had trading links with the Mediterranean empires during the times of Emperor Ashoka.
 In the early 16th century, when the Penukonda region came under the attack of the invaders, the local rulers of Punganur were said to have assisted emperor Sri Krishnadevaraya to fight against it.
 As a gesture, the Vijayanagara emperor gave the Kolar and Suguturu regions to the Punganur rulers, which eventually led to the birth of the zamindari pattern of administration.